stateless-solutions/markdown-content/developer-quickstart.md

 your bucket:

-- List Providers: Check available providers using `offerings list`.
+- List Providers: Check available providers using `offerings list`
-- Build Bucket: Start adding providers to your bucket with `buckets create`.
+- Build Bucket: Start adding providers to your bucket with `buckets create`

 For a detailed guide on bucket management, read more [**here**](https://app.stateless.solutions/documentation/user-guides/developer-guides/selecting-service-providers).